Telford Estate Planning & Administration Lawyers

 Our Estate Planning & Administration Practice: Ranging from the Basic Estate Plan to Complex Estate Planning Structures

-Our estate planning and administration lawyers are prepared to draft all of the valuable estate planning documents you may need, including:
+Our estate planning and administration lawyers in Telford, PA are prepared to draft all of the valuable estate planning documents you may need, including:

 - Trusts, both revocable and irrevocable,

 - Healthcare directives,

 - Living wills,

 Get Advice From An Experienced Estate Planning Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

 More complex planning structures that may be useful for you include:

 - Charitable remainder trusts.
 Charitable remainder trusts (CRTs) allow you to give assets to charity while allowing your loved ones to enjoy the income produced by those assets currently.
 In the wake of the new federal estate tax changes, naming a CRT as beneficiary of your IRA or 401(k) may produce even greater future tax benefits.